 Please avoid contacting the surface of the injected eye with water from the sink or shower for 24 hours, since this water is not sterile.
 You are encouraged to use over-the-counter artificial tears as frequently as desired after an injection, particularly if the eye feels dry or irritated.

 If you experience a foreign body sensation or ache in your eye shortly after an injection, it should resolve by the next day.
 Tylenol and cold compresses can help alleviate discomfort after injections.
 If the discomfort does not resolve by the next day, or if you experience any new discomfort during the two weeks after your injection, please call our office.

 It is common to experience floaters after an injection.
-If you see a round spot in the bottom of your vision, this may be a micro air bubble from the medication which will resolve in less than a day.
+If you see a round spot in them of your vision, this may be a micro air bubble from the medication which will resolve in less than a day.
 If it persists, please let your BARA doctor know.
 If you see hundreds of small dots or new cobweb-like floaters in your vision, please let your BARA doctor know without delay.

 It is common to see a red spot on the white part of the eye after an injection (the color of blood, while the rest of the eye remains white), as small capillaries often break at the time of injection.
 If this happens, you can expect the red spot to resolve on its own over several days.
 If you use aspirin or blood thinners, the red spot will occur more often, tend to be larger and take longer to resolve.
 If you have pain or decreased vision, or if the eye appears bloodshot all over (like pink eye), it is critical to call our office without delay.

 Resuming prescription eye drops